p-bodson/mifMaker/README.md

 > *If you would like to see a video explaining how to use this program, see the Tutorials posted on the ECE 272 Lab page https://eecs.oregonstate.edu/tekbots/courses/ece272*

-> **IMPORTANT** If you are an Oregon State University student following these instructions, and you have never accessed the school servers before, visit https://teach.engr.oregonstate.edu to active your engineering resources.
+> **Important** If you are an Oregon State University student following these instructions, and you have never accessed the school servers before, visit https://teach.engr.oregonstate.edu to active your engineering resources.

 If you've already cloned this repository into a directory, nice job.
 Otherwise, to clone this repository, simply change into the directory where you want the repository to exist, make sure git is installed, and type